NYC Mayor Adams won’t say whether former Marine who put street performer Jordan Neely in deadly chokehold should be charged

 “The protesters that were recently arrested, they didn’t say, ‘Let’s wait and see,’ they didn’t say ‘Let’s have an investigation to make sure it’s right, folks’ — they were immediately charged with something,” Williams said.
 “The same should happen when someone is killed.”

-Williams added that the city must look into what went into the NYPD’s decision to let Penny go without charges shortly after his arrest.
+Williams also urged the city to probe what went into the NYPD’s decision to let Penny go without charges shortly after his arrest.

 “What happened in that precinct?
 Who made the decision that not even a desk appearance ticket would be laid in the hands of someone who choked someone to death, not even assault, nothing,” he said.

-Without mentioning him by name, Lander slammed Adams for criticizing him in the immediate wake of Neely’s death and questioned why the mayor still hasn’t condemned “vigilantism.”
+Without mentioning him by name, Lander questioned why the mayor still hasn’t condemned “vigilantism.”

 “We have to ask the question, ‘Is it OK or is it not OK to choke someone to death?’”
 Lander said.